 And that’s just the fact of the matter.
 That’s just how organic traffic works.
 It’s great.
 Once you get it going, it takes a while, but it’s also slow.
 If you want to really grow your business quickly, ads is the way to go.
 And if you’re using live streams as your, as a way of creating content, it’s a really cost-effective way.

 I absolutely love, I’ve started testing it out and I’m literally blown away.
 You can get views for like cents per view and the conversion on that blowing my actual mind.
-So consider that if you’re live streaming and your business, if you have products and services to sell, that on the back end of that is your products and services.
+Consider that if you’re live streaming and your business, if you have products and services to sell, that on the back end of that is your products and services.

 In summary, it doesn’t really matter because if you’re using live streaming strategically to grow your business, you’ll see that it’s a way of creating content.
 And you will see that it’s a way that you can get your message out there so that you can leverage the post-activity, whether that is, you know, optimising it for search or pushing some ads to it so that you can actually build audiences and convert those audiences.

-So that basically is my little tips on what to do when you’ve got no viewers on your live stream.
+That basically is my little tips on what to do when you’ve got no viewers on your live stream.
 Oh, Hey Pete, John’s!
 Good to see you there.
 He says, “Great topic.
 Personally, I like talking to myself, less arguments”, Pete, I like I’m talking to myself as well.

 I gave myself the best advice.
 And Pete also has says, “love it, Sara, having a plan is super important, nothing worse than the awkward dead air”.